olvaffe/olv-notes/graphics/apis/vulkan.md

     execute only commands in the primary command buffer or only command the secondary command buffers

+## Chapter 9.
+Shaders

+- 9.24.
+Static Use
+  - `OpVariable` declares a variable which is a pointer to a global object in memory
+  - if an entry point's call tree contains a funcition that contains an instruction using the pointer, the entry point statically uses the object
+  - a shader entry point also statically uses all variables explicitly declared in its interface

+## Chapter 15.
+Shader Interfaces

+- 15.8.
+Shader Resource Interface
+  - 15.8.3 has a big note on variables sharing the same `DescriptorSet` and `Binding`

 ## Chapter 18.
 Queries

 - 18.1.
 Query Pools